chhshen/Hashing-on-Nonlinear-Manifolds/README.md

-  Code for the paper ``Inductive Hashing on Manifolds",
+Matlab code for ``Inductive Hashing on Manifolds"

-  by Fumin Shen, Chunhua Shen, Qinfeng Shi, Anton van den Hengel, Zhenmin Tang.
-In: IEEE Conf.
-Computer Vision and Pattern Recognition (CVPR2013).

 run 'demo_IMH.m' for a demo.